stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ### Installing the Git Version Control System

-The Xcode Command Line Tools include a copy of [Git](http://www.git-scm.com/), which is now the standard for Open Source development, but this will be out of date.
+The Xcode Command Line Tools include a copy of [Git](http://www.git-scm.com/), but this will be out of date.

 To install a newer version of Git than Apple provide, use Homebrew.
 Enter this command in a terminal window: